cooscoos/Hoive/README.md

 ### Hoive base game
 - Spiders are bugged and can move <3 distance!
 It's because they can backtrack and leave the hive.
 Solve this another day.
+- Spiral decoder is buggered because always assumes hex (0,0) has something in it.
+Need to be able to support an empty hex (0,0).
+Add test for spiral decoder.

 ### Client